Resources for the workplace

 - Make sure that shared spaces in the workplace have good air flow, opening a window and personal fans as opposed to air conditioning.

-- Ensure adequate spacing between desks if applicable, and encourage use of masks where social distancing is not possible or when in an enclosed setting with those from outside your social bubble (particularly for prolonged periods of time, e.g. more than 10-15 minutes).
+- Ensure adequate spacing between desks if applicable, and encourage use of masks when social distancing is not possible, the setting is public and enclosed, with high turnover of visitors (from outside the normal workplace).

 - Perform hand hygiene frequently.
 Wash your hands often with soap and water for at least 20 seconds or use an alcohol-based hand sanitiser that contains 70% or more alcohol, covering all surfaces of your hands and rubbing them together until they feel dry.
 Soap and water are always the preferred method of cleaning, particularly if/when hands are visibly dirty.